tdsmith/aRrgh/README.md

 But there are a lot of great tools that are built in R. Bioconductor and ggplot2 are first-in-class.
 Sometimes there's aught to do but grin and bear (though never without a side of piss and moan).

 The documentation is inanely bad.
-I can't explain it. aRrgh is my attempt to explain the language to myself. aRrgh exists as a living document and will continue to grow -- it got to a point where it seemed like it was probably useful so I decided to toss it on the web.
-Publishing on Github is an experiment but bug reports and pull requests are welcome.
+I can't explain it. aRrgh is my attempt to explain the language to myself. aRrgh exists as a living document and will continue to grow -- it is not complete, but it got to a point where it seemed like it was probably useful so I decided to toss it on the web.
+It should be correct and it's a bug if it isn't.
+Publishing on Github is an experiment; bug reports and pull requests are welcome and preferred over email when appropriate.

-# Basic syntax
+# Basic syntax and gotchas

 * `;` or newline separate commands.
-* Whitespace is meaningless.
 * Use hash-comments (`#` to end of line).
 * Variable typing is weak and dynamic; variables are not declared before use.
+* Whitespace is meaningless, unless it isn't.
+Some [parsing ambiguities](http://shape-of-code.coding-guidelines.com/2012/02/29/parsing-r-code-freedom-of-expression-is-not-always-a-good-idea/) are resolved by considering whitespace around operators.
+See and despair: `x<-y` (assignment) is parsed differently than `x < -y` (comparison)!
-* Assignment looks stupid.
-I shit you not; these all have the equivalent effect of storing the value of `b` in `a`: `a <- b; b -> a; assign("a", b); a = b;` Sometimes you can't use `=`, though.
-I don't know when or why!!
-I just use `<-`.
+* Speaking of which, assignment looks stupid.
+I shit you not; these all have the equivalent effect of storing the value of `b` in `a`: `a <- b; b -> a; assign("a", b); a = b;`.
+There are [subtle differences](http://stackoverflow.com/questions/1741820/assignment-operators-in-r-and) and [some authorities](http://google-styleguide.googlecode.com/svn/trunk/google-r-style.html#assignment) prefer `<-` for assignment but I'm increasingly convinced that they are wrong; `=` is always safer.
+R doesn't allow expressions of the form `if (c = testSomething())` but does allow `if (c <- testSomething())`.
+To assign to globals, though, use `<<-`.
 * Dots in identifier names are just part of the identifier.
 They are not scope operators.
 They are not operators at all.
 They are just a legal character to use in the names of things.
 They are often used where a normal human being would use underscores, since underscores were assignment operators in S, which I promise you don't even want to think about.
 * If you squint, `$` acts kind of like the `.` scope operator in C-like languages, at least for data frames.
 If you'd write `struct.instance_variable` in C, you'd maybe write `frame$column.variable` in R.
 * Array indexing is base-one.
 Accessing the zeroth element does not give an error but is never useful.
 More on this in the Vectors section.
 * Be careful with for loops.
 The syntax is vaguely Pythonic: `for(i in <sequence>) { do something; }`.
 You may be tempted to use the sequence operator, `:`, which is akin to `range()` in Python, to generate a list of integers to iterate over.
 Two cautions here.
-First, this is rarely the R idiom to use; as in MATLAB, vector operations are usually faster and harder to screw up (see **important caveat** in "vector operations" below) than iteration.
+First, this is rarely the R idiom to use; as in MATLAB, vector operations are usually faster and harder to screw up than iteration (see **important caveat** in "vector operations" below).
 Reference the third chapter of the [R inferno](http://www.burns-stat.com/pages/Tutor/R_inferno.pdf) for advice on vectorizing.
 Second, if you do something like `i in 1:foo`, the **wrong thing** will happen if `foo` ever holds the value 0. `1:0` is the sequence (1, 0), since the `:` operator can and will count backwards.
-Always check whether `foo` is zero before you run your loop.
+Always check whether `foo` is zero before you run your loop if you use `:`.
+If you're iterating over the incides of a sequence, always use `seq_along(x)` in preference to `1:length(x)`.
 * Otherwise, fundamentals are just C-like enough to lull you into a false sense of security.

 ## Helping yourself